elmarco/qoi-rust/README.md

 of QOI for comparison purposes and, at the time of writing this document, this library proved to be the fastest one by a noticeable margin.

-### Rust version

-The minimum required Rust version for the latest crate version is 1.62.0.

 ### `no_std`

 This crate supports `no_std` mode.
 By default, std is enabled via the `std`